benckw69/learningPlatform_java/README.md

 ## Installation
 To use this repository, [MySQL](https://dev.mysql.com/downloads/mysql/) has to be installed.
-!!!You have to create database at your MySQL server first to run!!!
+Database has to be created at your MySQL server first to run!
+If you want to run a local MySQL server, you can first create a database named as 'learningplatform' as the database url mentioned below.
-You have to install [Java 21](https://www.oracle.com/hk/java/technologies/downloads/#java21) to run the server.
+Also, you have to install [Java 21](https://www.oracle.com/hk/java/technologies/downloads/#java21) to run the Java application.
 Firstly, clone this repository
 ```
 git clone https://www.github.com/benckw69/learningPlatform_java.git